-The Project is a Renewable Energy Facility that is a 38.4 kW roof mounted solar photovoltaic system.
-The Project's total cost is estimated to be \$99,080.
-The Owner will own the Renewable Energy Facility.
+The Project is a Renewable Energy Facility that is a 46.8 kW roof mounted solar photovoltaic system and associated energy efficiency equipment.
+The Project's total cost is estimated to be \$93,312.
+OCPC will own the Renewable Energy Facility.

 As is typical in most renewable energy developments, the Owner will be required to assemble the resources needed for the Project.
 These resources would typically include the Owner's investment, state and federal tax and other incentives, and expected cash flow from the sale to the Host of power produced by the facility.
-Based on the structure and estimated size of this Project, OCPC anticipates that the Owner will be entitled to ETO Incentives in the amount of \$20,290, and that the Owner will have use of the Host's prepayment for electricity as part of its funding sources.
-If so, the Project would be funded from the following sources:
+The Project has a reserved incentive from the Energy Trust of Oregon in the amount of \$21,586, and has been awarded an Oregon Department of Energy Renewable Energy Development (RED) grant in the amount of \$31,726.
+The RED grant is pending final approval by ODOE.
+These funds would be combined with the funds raised in the Offering, as shown in Figure 2: